camunda/camunda-docs/docs/self-managed/tasklist-deployment/importer-and-archiver.md

 `nodeCount` always represents the number of nodes of one specific type.
 :::

-For example, the configuration of a cluster with one Webapp node, two Importer nodes, and one Archiver node could look like the following:
+For example, the configuration of a cluster with one web app node, two importer nodes, and one archiver node could look like the following:

 ```
 Webapp node